 Tea rituals as a philosophical meeting place, a resonating field of poetry and togetherness.
 Again: 'the politics of the Heart'...

 The concept of a 24 hour art project is an interesting premise.
+It is a pop up event.
 The temporary nature and intensity of such events do not work as a mirror of the contemporary informative transience.
 But by creating a field of timelessness within a measured time in which concepts like 'silence', 'slowness', 'the body as unit measure' among others get a place.
 This concept of an exhibition as an event, a process in a short time span, integrates both showing the works of art and having performances take place, which are inspired by the place or the happening itself.
 The visitors are invited to participate in the event.
 They complete the exhibition by their presence.
 The audience is becoming the work of art.

 'About melancholy' The Campagne Drongen Belgium 2004.